 After the installation, it is advisable to connect to Facebook so that you do not lose your game progress if the app is reinstalled.
 If you do not wish to use Facebook, you can also register using a user name and password.
 This allows you to use your account on a second device, e.g. a tablet or smartphone as well.

-Share your user name with your friends via text message, e-mail, or WhatsApp so that they can easily find you in the online game via the “Search for players” mode.
+Share your username with your friends via text message, e-mail, or WhatsApp so that they can easily find you in the online game via the “Search for opponent” mode.